Online Bachelor’s Degrees in Family and Human Development

 University of Alabama

-Leading the way in Child Life education, the University of Alabama offers an online bachelor of science program in human development & family studies with a concentration in child life, preparing students to become experts in the development and growth of both hospitalized and healthy children.
+Leading the way in child life education, the University of Alabama offers an online bachelor of science program in human development and family studies with a concentration in child life, preparing students to become experts in the development and growth of both hospitalized and healthy children.
 Upon completion, graduates may sit for the Child Life Professional Certification Examination.

 • Location: Tuscaloosa, AL